pubnub/unity/README.md

  * The PubNub code has been moved to the [Assets/Scripts](Assets/Scripts) folder.
  * The third party libs required by PubNub SDK are in the [Assets/ThirdParty](Assets/ThirdParty)
  * You need to import both Scripts and ThirdParty folder in your project.
  * PubNub SDK for Unity has the support for 2 JSON serialization libs, [jsonfx-for-unity3d](https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git) and MiniJSON.
 By default jsonfx-for-unity3d is used.
-To use MiniJSON you need to replace the directive `#define USE_JSONFX_UNITY_IOS` with `#define USE_MiniJSON` in the files Scripts/PubNub/PubNub.cs and Scripts/PubnubUnitTests/CommonIntergrationTests.cs
+To use MiniJSON you need to replace the directive `#define USE_JSONFX_UNITY_IOS` with `#define USE_MiniJSON` in the files [Pubnub.cs](Scripts/PubNub/Pubnub.cs) and [CommonIntergrationTests.cs] (Scripts/PubnubUnitTests/CommonIntergrationTests.cs)
  * To run PubNub Unit and Integration tests you need to add the folder [Assets/UnityTestTools](Assets/UnityTestTools), [Assets/Scrips/Editor](Assets/Scripts/Editor) and [Assets/Scrips/PubnubUnitTests](Assets/Scripts/PubnubUnitTests) to your project.
- * Assets/PubnubExample.cs and Assets/ExampleScene.unity are the demo example scene and script.
+ * [PubnubExample.cs](Assets/PubnubExample.cs) and [ExampleScene.unity](Assets/ExampleScene.unity) are the demo example scene and script.
 * Removed dependency on System.Threading.
 * This code uses Unity's www class and coroutines all around for network communication.
 This means all the calls to the PubNub SDK should be made from the main thread.
 * Updated the JsonFx version with the latest one from here (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).